Kindergarten Flag at halftime ERHS varsity game August 29, 2013

 |2nd Grade||Mondays & Wednesdays||Wednesdays & Saturdays|

-We will start the 2nd or 3rd week in August and the season will run through the 1st or 2nd week in October.
-We are waiting on the MEYFL schedule.
+Typically we start the 2nd or 3rd week in August and the season will run through the 1st or 2nd week in October.
+This is subject to the league schedule.

 Learning physical skills.
 Young athletes learn both fundamental motor skills (e.g., running, jumping and hopping) and sport-specific skills (e.g., how to throw or catch a football) that allow them to stay active.